For organizations where AI decisions carry legal, financial, or reputational risk.

 04

-"Your compliance team doesn't know which departments are using AI tools."
+"Compliance doesn't know which departments are using AI tools."

 How many of these did you recognise?